mattermost/desktop/docs/setup.md

 3. Click **Save** to save your setting

-You're now ready to use electron-mattermost to interact with multiple teams from one desktop application.
+You're now ready to use **Mattermost Desktop** to interact with multiple teams from one desktop application.

 ## Quit